📅 2026–27 School Year Calendar Important dates, breaks, and holidays for the full school year.

 Children are grouped into age-appropriate classroom communities.
 Each classroom has 3 educators and stays together as a family for the full year.

-Intensive early learning for our youngest children, focused on foundational developmental skills, language, and socialization.
+Foundational early learning for our youngest children, focused on language, curiosity, and the joy of discovery in a nurturing, structured environment.

 - Language and early communication